bcgov/data-publication/pages/faq.md

 #### How do I get a Feature Code (FCODE) created/updated?

 + Feature Codes or FCODEs are no longer mandatory in the BCGW.
-+ here are however still cases where these are needed.
++ There are however still cases where these are needed.
 + To obtain a new FCODE, contact [DataBC.DA@gov.bc.ca](mailto:DataBC.DA@gov.bc.ca).

 #### Do I really need Feature Codes?

-+ Feature Codes or FCODEs are not mandatory in the BCGW but they are still useful to delineate features in a dataset.
++ Feature Codes or FCODEs are not mandatory in the BCGW but they are still sometimes useful to define or categorize features in a dataset.
 + Datasets that only contain one type of information do not need an FCODE.
-+ Datasets that already have FCODEs that are used to separate and symbolize different values, it is recommend to create an FCODE when a new value is then created.
++ Datasets that already have FCODEs that are used to separate and symbolize different values, it is recommended to create an FCODE when a new value is created.
 + Refer to [_How do I get an Feature Code (FCODE) created/updated?_](#how-do-i-get-a-feature-code-fcode-createdupdated)

 ### Retiring datasets from the BC Geographic Warehouse